 Gold and silver embroidery is also typical of this style, as is fine detailing, interspersed with the consistency of damask velvet and precious fabrics.

-Ivory, beige and walnut are the tones of furniture in Neo-classical style: these furnishing elements are sometimes characterised by curved lines and other arched sections with gentler curves.
+Ivory, beige and walnut are the tones of furniture in neo-classical style: these furnishing elements are sometimes characterized by curved lines and other arched sections with gentler curves.
 Whatever the design, this style is perfect for adding an innate sense of class to your living room.

 Empire style developed in the period of Napoleon and has become established as one of the most appreciated, popular styles in classical furnishing designs.